 In the first instance please telephone us (see our Advice Line numbers listed above) for a discussion about your particular situation and for information about the costs of the service.

 On 3 April 2020 services delivered by Adoption Services for Adults (ASFA), including the management of the Norcap Contact Register (NCR) transferred to Family Action, and will now be delivered by PAC-UK.

 This means we can check the NCR for links on behalf of adopted adults and their relatives, and can also take registrations from new applicants.
 For all NCR enquiries email email@example.com or call our Advice Line on 020 7284 5879.

-Please note, due to the COVID-19 pandemic we are currently unable to run our support groups.
+Please note, due to the COVID-19 pandemic we are currently unable to run our face-to-face support groups.